Ms-Manojj/Rental-car-service-program/README.md

-# Rental-car-service-program
-I have done rental car service project (python program) in this project we are giving the car on rent for travel and tourism for 1 to 5 days and 1 day's charges will be 5000 per cars.
-This project is for beginner level only thanks.
+I have completed car Rental Service Project using python program, in this project we are giving the car on rent for travel and tourism for 1 to 5 days and fix amount will be charged for 1 day's per car.

-Code:
+This project is for beginner level only

+thanks.

-first we have a form - customer will fill the form with the required details then we will show the total amount per selected car -- (per car rent will be 5000).
-If the customer is interested in renting a car, we will proceed for further processing.
+Code: first we have a form – when customer will fill-up the form with the required details then total amount will display per selected car -- (Rental charges will be display as per selected car).
+If the customer is interested to take car on rental, we will proceed for further processing and data base server will also updated.

-We will also update the data in our server if all the cars are hired